LACMIP/emu/docs/_documentation/typecollection.md

  *Field* | *In the IP Publications table...*
    --- | ---
     *Publication* | **If a publication is already listed in the table**, verify the information in the *Pages*, *Fig.*, and *Type* fields using a copy of the book or paper.
-LACMIP maintains a collection of reprints for this purpose. **If a publication is missing from the *IP Publications* table**, it needs to be attached using the Bibliography module.
+LACMIP maintains a collection of reprints for this purpose.
+If you need to search for a digital copy, please [consult the appendix]({{ site.baseurl }}/documentation/typecollection/#gathering-literature) **If a publication is missing from the *IP Publications* table**, it needs to be attached using the Bibliography module.
 To do so, search for the publication by typing in a few key words from its title or one or a few lastnames from the author list and press tab or select the green ➕ button.
 If an entry for this publication already exists in the Bibliography module, it may automatically attach itself to the row.
 Verify that the correct record was retrieved.
 It is also possible that you will be presented with several options.
 In this case, [locate the correct record]({{ site.baseurl }}/assets/images/bibliography_ippublications.png) and attach it to *Publications* using the green ➕ button.
 If you are certain the correct Bibliography record does not exists yet, you will need to create a new one. **To create a new Bibliography record,** consult the documentation for the [Bibliography module]({{ site.baseurl }}/documentation/bibliography/).

 If you need to create a new Bibliography record, search for an existing one from the same journal and use it as a template for the new record using ditto.
 The [gathering literature]({{ site.baseurl }}/documentation/bibliography/#gathering-literature) section of the appendix outlines where and how to add digital literature to the LACMIP reprint library.
 {: .notice--warning}